Community-Engaged Research Program

 The Community-Engaged Research Program engages people and communities in research to promote health equity and reduce health disparities.
 The program does this by developing collaborative partnerships between academic researchers and community members.
 These community-academic teams work together to design, conduct and disseminate research that improves the health of the community.

-Aligned with the vision of Center for Clinical and Translational Science (CCaTS), the Community-Engaged Research Program enables high-quality, team-based multidisciplinary research by partnering with stakeholders and communities to improve patient care and health for all people.
+Aligned with the vision of the Center for Clinical and Translational Science (CCaTS), the Community-Engaged Research Program enables high-quality, team-based multidisciplinary research by partnering with stakeholders and communities to improve patient care and health for all people.

 The program collaborates across Mayo Clinic to advance community engagement in research, education and patient care.
 This activity spans the translational spectrum, including: